Archive for November, 2009

 Recently, social networking sites have become all the rage.
 They have let people with shared interests connect with each other like never before.
 Some social networks, like Facebook, have grown to gigantic proportions.
 Social networks are so cool that people sometimes want to create their own.
 Do you want your own social network?

 Well, you’re in luck!
 You can create your own social network for the lovely and friendly cost of ZERO.
 How?
 Use BuddyPress.
-BuddyPress is a social networking application built on the Wordpress platform that allows anyone to build their own social network.
+BuddyPress is a social networking application built on the WordPress platform that allows anyone to build their own social network.
 Out-of-the-box, BuddyPress comes with these features:

 • A WordPress blog